 Flavonoids can help to reduce cellular activity and fight off free radicals in the body.
-The body faces many toxins and stressors everyday, and by consuming flavonoids—whether through a specific food or cannabis—your body then becomes more adept at fighting against these toxins and stressors.
+The body faces many toxins and stressors every day, and by consuming flavonoids—whether through a specific food or cannabis—your body then becomes more adept at fighting against these toxins and stressors.

 A study published in The American Journal of Clinical Nutrition assessed the probable mechanisms of action and potential application of flavonoids.
 Researchers found that flavonoids can increase the function of endogenous antioxidants, as well as assist the body in restoring levels of endogenous scavenging compounds when the body becomes depleted and deprived of them as a result of reacting to toxins and stressors.

-The study also found that “Flavonoids can prevent injury caused by free radicals in various ways.
+The study also found that “flavonoids can prevent injury caused by free radicals in various ways.
 One way is the direct scavenging of free radicals.
-Flavonoids are oxidized by radicals, resulting in a more stable, less-reactive radicals.
+Flavonoids are oxidized by radicals, resulting in a more stable, less-reactive radical.
 In other words, flavonoids stabilize the reactive oxygen species by reacting with the reactive compound of the radical.”
-However, it should be noted that this is just the ‘tip-of-the-iceberg’ in terms of understanding how flavonoids work within the body.
+However, it should be noted that this is just the tip of the iceberg in terms of understanding how flavonoids work within the body.

 Let’s consider the two most common flavonoids found in the Cannabis sativa plant—excluding cannflavins—flavone and flavonol.
-Is there evidence that these flavonoids are therapeutic, and if so what benefits could an individual expect when consuming them?
+Is there evidence that these flavonoids are therapeutic, and if so, what benefits could an individual expect when consuming them?

 The more we discover about the cannabis plant, the more complex it appears to become.
-From the benefits of the cannabinoids (THC, CBD, THCV, CBDA, etc.), to the benefits of terpenes (Linalool, Myrcene, etc.), and now the benefits of flavonoids—it feels as though the Cannabis sativa plant never ceases to amaze.
+From the benefits of the cannabinoids (THC, CBD, THCV, CBDA, etc.) to the benefits of terpenes (linalool, myrcene, etc.), and now the benefits of flavonoids—it feels as though the Cannabis sativa plant never ceases to amaze.